DeepQuantum/dconstruct/README.md

 ## License

+The files you create using this mod are entirely yours and you are free to do with them whatever you want.
+Credit would be appreciated but is not strictly required.

-This software is licensed under the
+The program itself is licensed under the
 [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nc-nd/4.0/).

-You may redistribute it, but you may not use it commercially or modify it.
+This means you are allowed to share the program with others if you give credit, but you are currently not allowed to modify it nor monetize it.